 Are you and your employees aware of your fire safety plan?
 Even small buildings should have a fire safety plan in case of an electrical fire emergency.
 Make sure your emergency exits are clearly marked and have easy escape routes.
 If your facility is large with lots of people working inside at any given time, performing evacuation drills can be helpful to evaluate foot traffic.

-Does your electrical fire safety checklist require new equipment?
-NAPCco has quality, affordable phase transformers, disconnect/safety switches, load centers, circuit breakers, motor starters and more to outfit your electrical system.
+Does your electrical supply safety checklist require new equipment?
+NAPCco has quality, affordable transformers, disconnect/safety switches, load centers, circuit breakers, motor starters and more to outfit your electrical system.
 Contact us today to learn more.